Aging Does Not Have To Leave You Short

 Here are the leading causes of height loss.

 Discs thin because of constant compression, a load on each disc when you are vertical - standing or sitting.
 The other reason for thinning discs is desiccation - the discs lose moisture; they dry out.
 Interestingly, discs re-hydrate over night and because they are under no compression when lying down.
 We are actually a bit taller after sleeping than we were the night before.

 Another factor is bone loss, osteoporosis.
 Osteoporosis literally means porous bone.
 Some bone cells die off at a higher rate than new bone cells are produced.
 Osteoporosis is more dominant in women - about 50% of women show bone loss, while in men it is about 30%.
 Genetically men start off with greater bone mass than women, thus bone loss is more evident in women.

-When bones become osteoporotic, the anterior aspect of the vertebrae are more vulnerable to height loss because there is less bone mass than the posterior aspect of the vertebrae.
+When bones become osteoporotic, the anterior aspect of the vertebrae is more vulnerable to height loss because there is less bone mass than the posterior aspect of the vertebrae.
 When the anterior aspect is compromised, the spine naturally curves forward.

 SHORTENING OF SPINAL LIGAMENTS